zslesani/zslesani/README.md

 [Email](zslesnai@gmail.com)

-🔭 I’m currently working on machine learning projects focusing on data classification and model optimization.
+🔭 I’m currently working on deep learning projects focusing on data classification and model optimization.

 👯 I’m open to collaborate on AI-driven research projects and data analysis applications.